Hotels4Teams

 What are the closest hotels to Klamath County Youth Sports Complex?

-The closest hotels to Klamath County Youth Sports Complex are Motel 6 Klamath Falls OR (2.01 mi), Townhouse Inn & Suites (2.03 mi), and Majestic Inn & Suites (2.11 mi).
+The closest hotel to Klamath County Youth Sports Complex is Motel 6 Klamath Falls OR (2.01 mi, from $65/night) — a 4-minute drive.
+Other nearby options include Townhouse Inn & Suites (2.03 mi, from $90/night) and Majestic Inn & Suites (2.11 mi, from $49/night).
+Motel 6 Klamath Falls OR offers a pool.

 Which hotels near Klamath County Youth Sports Complex are good for families?